 For those who do pay council tax, what are your bills looking like?
 Have you noticed a recent increase?
-According to figures from the Taxpayer’s alliance, the average band D household now pays almost £1600 a year and 90% of town halls hiked their rates last year.
-The government confirmed last year that councils would be able to raise their local rates by three per cent per year without a referendum.
+According to figures from the Taxpayer’s alliance, the average band D household paid almost £1600 a year as of Spring 2018 and 90% of town halls hiked their rates last year.
+The government confirmed in 2017 that councils would be able to raise their local rates by three per cent per year without a referendum.

 Your green waste

 Obviously if you pay council tax you get your household waste and recycling bin collection included however are you now having to pay for your green waste?
 It’s reported that almost a third of councils across England in Spring 2018 now charge to collect green waste.
 Some households are paying up to £70 a year to have their green bin collected.
 The charge comes from many councils stating that they have had to cut costs to cope with reduced funding from the government.

 Did you know: some councils enforce a charge for new build home owners that want a standard suite of bins.
 The charges vary per council so if you’re planning to move into a new build, you may want to contact your local council to find out if you need to pay.

 Although council tax is increasing there may be a solution to save on your payments.
 If you live in England, Scotland and Wales you may be able apply to your local authority for a discount.
 Click here and enter your postcode to find out what the criteria is to apply for discount.